TL;DR

 This approach uncovers hidden motivations behind what people say, revealing deeper customer behaviors and expectations.
 It moves beyond direct phrases to explore underlying emotions, attitudes, and assumptions.

-💡 For example, if customers frequently mention "fast delivery," latent analysis may reveal that speed is valued due to past negative experiences or cultural preferences.
-This deeper insight helps businesses understand not just what customers say but why they feel a certain way.
+For example, if customers frequently mention "fast delivery," latent analysis may reveal that speed is valued due to past negative experiences or cultural preferences.
+This deeper insight helps businesses understand what customers say and why they feel a certain way.

 3. Hybrid Approach: The Best of Both